 “I should note that at a technological innovations exhibition, the main hero was me, robot Alex,” Alex said, with a smile, when presenting a segment about an artificial intelligence conference in Moscow.

-While some on social media have accused Alex of peddling political propaganda in his news reports, others simply made fun of the robot’s wooden delivery and odd appearance.
+While some social media have accused Alex of peddling political propaganda in his news reports, others made fun of the robot’s wooden delivery and odd appearance.

 One viewer took a shine to Alex and said he was a “very nice robot,” while another said his deployment was “an interesting trend.”

 Alex is definitely a robot, though.
 Or at least we hope he is.